-- 5.1 To alleviate pressures tied to local and national based mitigation measures surrounding COVID-19, the Administrator will grant a general extension for the validity of the following RMI certificates: - Certificates of Competency (CoCs); - Certificates of Proficiency (CoPs); - Medical Certificates; and - Seafarer Identity and Record Books (SIRBs). - 5.2 The validity of RMI issued original CoCs and CoPs, which are due to expire, are granted an extended validity to 01 January 2021. - 5.3 The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Medical Certificates are valid for three months from the expiration date in accordance with STCW Regulation I/9.
-The validity of STCW Medical Certificates, which are due to expire, are granted an extended validity to 01 January 2021. - 5.4 The Administrator will honor all extensions of national CoCs and CoPs issued by International Maritime Organization (IMO) White Listed parties by extending RMI Certificates of Endorsement accordingly.
+- 5.1 To alleviate pressures tied to local and national based mitigation measures surrounding COVID-19, the Administrator will grant a general extension for the validity of the following RMI certificates: - Certificates of Competency (CoCs); - Certificates of Proficiency (CoPs); and - Medical Certificates. - 5.2 The validity of RMI issued original CoCs and CoPs, which are due to expire, will be granted an extended validity of six months (from date of expiry) or until 1 October 2020. - 5.3 The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Medical Certificates are valid for three months from the expiration date in accordance with STCW Regulation I/9.
+The validity of STCW Medical Certificates, which are due to expire, are granted an extended validity of six months (from date of expiry) or 01 October 2020. - 5.4 The Administrator will honor all extensions of national CoCs and CoPs issued by International Maritime Organization (IMO) White Listed parties by extending RMI Certificates of Endorsement accordingly.
 Please note that the Administrator cannot extend an endorsement unless the issuing Administration has allowed extension of the underlying CoC. - 5.5 Mariners who are actively working on expired credentials that meet the expiration criteria must carry the expired credential with a copy of this advisory. - 5.6 The extended validity has been granted to provide sufficient time for seafarers to apply for recertification once this pandemic has ended and to avoid interrupting the critical flow of goods and services during this unprecedented emergency. - 5.7 The Administrator will not issue temporary authorization letters, extensions of Certificate of Receipts of Application (CRA), Urgent Authorizations (UA), Acknowledgements, or dispensations during the COVID-19 pandemic.